News & Insights

 And more: Innovation of all kinds!

-With nearly 200 exhibitors and 7,000 participants from mobility sectors, the RNTP demonstrated the vitality of innovations both in and around the transport sector.
-Trends observed in 2023 included:
+With nearly 200 exhibitors and 7,000 participants from the mobility sectors, the RNTP demonstrated the vitality of innovations at the core and periphery of transport.
+Three trends were confirmed in 2023:

-- The range of classic and electric self-service bicycles continues to expand with original solutions (such as the Fifteen bikes that "attach" to each other to connect to a single recharging station).
+• The offer of traditional and electric bikes in self-service was growing with original solutions (Fifteen bikes that "attach" to each other to connect to a single charging station).

 3